ferreira-tb/gh-label/README.md

 The built app can be found in the `src-tauri/target/release` directory.

-It's also possible to run the app without building it:
+It's also possible to run without building it:

 ```bash
 pnpm run dev